RedHatNordicsSA/learnlinux/lab-3/README.md

 # Even more bonus tasks
 Are you done?
 Have a look at Red Hat's free online labs for Red Hat Enterprise Linux!
 It includes an additional 28 labs for you with days of experience :)

 Go here: https://lab.redhat.com and run the labs you think looks fun.
-Among many other things, it includes a sandbox version of Red Hat Enterprise Linux 8, which you can access here: https://lab.redhat.com/sandbox
+Among many other things, it includes a playground with Red Hat Enterprise Linux 8, which you can access here: https://lab.redhat.com/sandbox

 ![labs.redhat.com](labsredhatcom.png?raw=true "Title")